sexibytes/sexigraf/README.md

 Fast.
 Very fast.
 That’s what we had in mind when we designed SexiGraf.
 When you need vSphere metrics, the obvious way is the `PerformanceManager`, but we need something faster so we choosed managed object properties and quickstats like `ResourcePoolQuickStats`.
 If we have no other choice, we failback to the `PerformanceManager` but we only query the last 15 samples of the `RealTime samplingPeriod` since we pull vSphere metrics every 5 minutes. http://www.sexigraf.fr/vsphere-sexipanels/

-## FreeNAS
+## FreeNAS/TrueNAS

-Starting from version 9.10, FreeNAS allows users to set a “Remote Graphite Server” target to send all the metrics harvested by Collectd.
+Starting from version 9.10, FreeNAS/TrueNAS allows users to set a “Remote Graphite Server” target to send all the metrics harvested by Collectd.
 Guess what would make a nice Graphite target! http://www.sexigraf.fr/freenas-sexipanel/

 ## Windows